thifranc/shinken-webui-wiki-up/Configuration-Main.md

 ## Configuring the main application

+The WebUI is fully operational out-of-the-box.
+There is no need to set up a configuration but many parameters are available to tune up the Web UI to suit your needs.

 The WebUI configuration file (*webui2.cfg*) is located in the */etc/shinken/modules* directory.
 This file is largely commented and is quite self explanatory.

 ```